akeneo/pim-helpcenter/content/updates/2021-06/3-Category-settings-revamp.md

 # Revamped categories screen
 ::: meta-data type="Improvement" features="Productivity" available="late June" in="EE,GE" link-to-doc="what-is-a-category.html#how-to-create-a-new-category"

-Have you been on the category settings page lately?
-You might have noticed that we rebuilt it from the ground up.
-It should enhance your experience around category management.
-We hope you will enjoy it!
+Have you been to the category settings page recently?
+You may have noticed that we have rebuilt it from scratch.
+This should improve your user experience with Akeneo category management.
+We hope you enjoy it!

 ![New category settings screen](../img/revamped-category-settings-screen.png)